davidemoro/pyramid_starter_seed/README.rst

 It might not work in some corner cases just in case you choose a new package name that contains reserved words or the name of a dependency of your plugin.

+As result you'll get also a new console script named `new_template_clone`, so it sounds like a viral extension mechanism.

 Links
 -----